 The Company is listed on the AIM Market of the London Stock Exchange (“AIM”).

-Whilst the Board considers that it does not depart from any of the principles of the QCA Code, the Board will continue to develop its governance processes in the coming year.
+Whilst the Board considers that it does not depart from any of the principles of the QCA Code, the Board will continue to develop its governance processes.

 Principle 1: Establish a strategy and business model which promotes long-term value for shareholders